The Art of Hope Quilt Show

 - Hanger: A sleeve/split sleeve or rings are required.

-- Due Date: All miniature quilts are requested by March 16, 2023 (March monthly meeting) in order to have time to sort, price and tag.
+- Due Date: All miniature quilts are requested by April 20, 2023 (April monthly meeting) in order to have time to sort, price and tag.
 Previously the deadline was March 16th –so another month to complete your donation!
 Bring your completed mini quilts to any Guild Meeting or contact Valerie Kuster or Karen Snell for a drop off location.

 - Quality Matters: Our attendees are taking home a piece of our show.
 You can be a beginner or expert quilter, just pick something appropriate for your skill level and do your very best work.

 Beginning in August of 2022 you can start donating your unwanted fabric scraps.
 Susan Leverenz and Kathy Haaker will be collecting, sorting and pricing these for our Scrap Sale at the show.

 - No fussy cut scraps.
 It is disappointing to see a lovely fabric, only to find it has a bunch of holes in it.

 - Nothing smaller than a 3″ square, unless you have gathered a bunch of smaller pieces separately (i.e, 2″ squares organized in a plastic Ziploc bag).

 - Please fold larger pieces, if you can.
 No need to measure or even iron, but it saves us bunches of time when getting organized if we don’t have to pull out tangled pieces of fabric stuffed into a bag.